By Stephanie Hayes

 You don’t have to be a moneybags to shop in the area.
 Head to historic Clematis Street in downtown West Palm Beach starting at Flagler Drive on the Intracoastal Waterway.
 It’s full of boutiques, clubs with live music, restaurants and antique shops.
 Also in West Palm, check out CityPlace, a town center mix of shops, restaurants, a movie theater and homes.
 Here, you’ll find comfortable, mid-price shopping options like Anthropologie, H&M, Victoria's Secret, Macy's and Bath & Body Works.

-If you’re venturing to Miami, don’t miss shopping (and people watching!) on the main drags of South Beach – Lincoln Road, Española Way, Washington Avenue, Collins Avenue and Ocean Drive, with luxury boutiques you’ll find only in Miami.
+If you’re venturing to Miami, don’t miss shopping (and people watching!) on the main drags of South Beach – Lincoln Road, Española Way, Washington Avenue, and Collins Avenue and Ocean Drive, with luxury boutiques you’ll find only in Miami.